Skip to content

 • anvil compile() → compiles only en_us.

-• anvil.package(), anvil.mcaddon(), anvil.mcworld() → compile all languages present in localization.xlsx.
+• anvil.package(), anvil.mcaddon(), anvil.mcworld() → compile all languages present in localization.csv.

 Tip

-Any language sheet that has a key with an empty value will not be exported to the final .lang file.
-Make sure you fill required translations or leave the sheet out entirely.
+Any language column that has a key with an empty value will not be exported to the final .lang file.
+Make sure you fill required translations before packaging.

 Quick checklist